rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

 ### Diving Deeper

-I have to admit, a few years ago, when I first heard about Webpack, I was super-confused.
+I have to admit, a few years ago, when I first heard about webpack, I was super-confused.
 I understood it to be a JavaScript module bundler. _How on Earth does it handles images?_

 The short answer, of course, is _it depends_.
-Generally, Webpack will treat everything it can understand as a JavaScript module.
-To help Webpack understand images, projects would add a "loader" (or loaders) to the Webpack configuration.
+Generally, webpack will treat everything it can understand as a JavaScript module.
+To help webpack understand images, projects would add a "loader" (or loaders) to the webpack configuration.
 A suitable loader would know how to handle an image file and output a representation of something, like an inlined base64 string, that can be manipulated in JavaScript.

-To help Webpack understand images, svg files, and fonts in your Rails project, Webpacker adds the `file-loader` package.
+To help webpack understand images, svg files, and fonts in your Rails project, Webpacker adds the `file-loader` package.
 This package will emit the imported file as a side effect of the build and return a path to the file as the module contents.

-For more on how Webpack works with images, check out the [asset management docs](https://webpack.js.org/guides/asset-management/#loading-images).
+For more on how webpack works with images, check out the [asset management docs](https://webpack.js.org/guides/asset-management/#loading-images).

 I also put together a sample Rails 6 Webpacker demo project on GitHub for more context: